hackgvl/trolley-tracker-api-dot-net/README.md

 curl --user Brigade:brigade --data "Lat=34.8506231&Lon=-82.4003675" http://yeahthattrolley.azurewebsites.net/api/v1/Trolleys/5/Location

+Note: The URL and authorization parameters will change when the application is moved to the new server.

 To find out the :ID to use for the application -
  * Get the vehicle number that has been assigned where the vehicle app is running
  * Query the list of trolleys using the API /api/vx/Trolleys